 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jun 04, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 04, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Credit cards can be a great asset if used responsibly — you have the potential to earn rewards, finance new purchases, get out of debt and simplify bill pay among many other benefits.
 But, at the same time, they pose risks for some people who may be tempted to overspend and fall into debt.

 Depending on your situation, a credit card may or may not be the right choice.
 In this post, we’ll review the pros and cons of having a credit card so you can make an educated decision if a credit card is the right choice for you.